MicrosoftDocs/Viva/Viva/engage/manage-yammer-groups/create-a-dynamic-group.md

  **Q: Are there limits to the number of members in dynamic groups?**

 A: Yes.
-Dynamic groups in Viva Engage have a limit of 100K members.
-After 100K members, new members will not be synced to the group in Viva Engage.
+Dynamic groups in Viva Engage have a limit of 100 K members.
+After 100 K members, new members won't be synced to the group in Viva Engage.

  **Q: Do users experience any differences in Viva Engage when using a dynamic group?**

 A: Yes.
-Groups with dynamic membership do not have the **Join** and **Leave** buttons in the top navigation.
-Instead, users either see **Member** for dynamic groups to which they belong, or **Reserved** if they are not members of the group.
+Groups with dynamic membership don't have the **Join** and **Leave** buttons in the top navigation.
+Instead, users either see **Member** for dynamic groups to which they belong, or **Reserved** if they aren't members of the group.

 **Q: What is the difference between a Microsoft 365 connected group and a dynamic group?**
 A. For a Microsoft 365 connected group, group membership changes made in any Microsoft 365 app such as Outlook, are available in the group in Viva Engage.
-For a dynamic group, changes made in the group membership in Azure Active Directory (AAD) are available in the Viva Engage group.
+For a dynamic group, changes made in the group membership in Azure Active Directory are available in the Viva Engage group.

-Typically large organizations use dynamic groups if they use AAD to track department membership, roles, and location, and have Microsoft 365 connected groups for each department, role, and location.
-Organizations that don't use AAD in this way typically don't use dynamic groups.
+Typically large organizations use dynamic groups if they use Azure Active Directory to track department membership, roles, and location, and have Microsoft 365 connected groups for each department, role, and location.
+Organizations that don't use Azure Active Directory in this way typically don't use dynamic groups.